Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Exploratory Experiments

 \subsection{Method 2 - Random Samples}

-A potential issue with the previous strategy - using the farthest sample as a negative example for triplets - was given by the direction towards which embeddings were shifted.
-For a group of images belonging to the same person, and thus whose embeddings are similar too, it is likely that the negative examples picked for each are the same sample or samples nearby.
-The result is that embeddings are moved in the same direction, and in the worst case, they remain close to one another.
-At this point, performing clustering on such cloaked images would yield quite accurate results.

-A possible solution to ensure that the embeddings of images are more scattered is to pick random examples.
+As validated by the efficacy scores, the previous cloaking strategy tends to squeeze some embeddings onto the same area(s) of the model's learned manifold, which could lead to unsupervised classification methods being still able to form clusters of people's faces.
+A possible solution is to pick negative examples randomly.
 The main advantage over selecting the farthest sample is that the embeddings of faces of the same person are likely to be moved in different directions, thus making it more difficult to cluster them.
-A drawback is that, depending on which sample is picked, the noise mask applied on the face may not be sufficient for the latter to be misidentified.
-This is the case when the randomly selected embedding is very close to the embedding of the face to cloak.
+A drawback is that, depending on which sample is picked, the noise mask applied on the face may not be particularly effective.

-\textbf{Algorithm}\\ To prevent selecting a negative example that is too close to the anchor, we select multiple random examples for a single face to try to cloak.
-Instead of forming a single triplet, multiple are created.
-For each triplet formed, the cloaking algorithm is executed as in the previous algorithm.
-Once the algorithm halts, the next triplet is selected, and the algorithm is restarted.
-This is done until all triplets have been processed.
-We use $k=5$ for the number of random negative examples to select from the dataset.
+\textbf{Algorithm}\\ To mitigate poor choices of the negative example we select multiple examples for a single anchor, thus forming multiple triplets.
+The cloaking algorithm is executed as in the previous section but once for every triplet.
+We use $k=5$ for the number of random negative examples to select from the dataset, resulting in 5 triplets.

 The noise masks applied on the faces are cumulative across cloaking iterations with each triplet.
-Once a face (or anchor) is cloaked relative to the first formed triplet, the resulting cloaked anchor is used in the next triplet.
+Once a face is fully cloaked relative to a triplet, the resulting cloaked face is used in the next triplet.
 The positive example, or the original face's embedding, is kept fixed across all triplets: this ensures that no matter what negative example is chosen, the anchor will always move farther away from its original position, and never closer.
-For each new triplet processed, the number of steps required for the algorithm to stop is reduced.
-This is because being the positive example fixed, once the anchor is far enough from it, for subsequent triplets, the loss may be already close to $0$, thus requiring fewer iterations to come to a halt.